 Bathymetrical Survey of the Fresh-Water Lochs of Scotland, 1897-1909

 The Bathymetrical Survey of the Fresh-Water Lochs was the first comprehensive examination of the depths and nature of 562 inland Scottish lochs, and shows 60,000 soundings on 223 coloured maps.
 The work was a private initiative by Sir John Murray and Lawrence Pullar, with distinctive layer-coloured maps published by Bartholomew.
 Also includes a complete transcription of the accompanying textual volumes, with detailed scientific and descriptive information on Scottish lochs.

-Military Maps of Scotland were made primarily by the Board of Ordnance in their attempts to construct, defend and repair Hanoverian castles and forts from the Jacobites.
-They provide valuable information about 18th century Scotland, especially castles, barracks, battles, military roads, and clans.
+Maps made for military purposes, showing battles, lines of attack and defence, fortifications, enemy positions and wartime reconnaissance.
+This includes Military Maps of Scotland, made primarily by the Board of Ordnance in their attempts to construct, defend and repair Hanoverian castles and forts from the Jacobites.
 The Roy Military Survey of Scotland (1747-55) is the most detailed map of all of mainland Scotland in the 18th century, and was a direct response to the 1745 Jacobite uprising.
 William Roy's Military Antiquities of the Romans in North Britain (1793) is one of the earliest archaeological works on the military conquest of Scotland by the Romans with 51 detailed maps.